Jadeveon Clowney Is Thought Of As A ‘Lukewarm Worker,’ Analyst Says

 Former Seattle Seahawks edge rusher Jadeveon Clowney’s problems finding a new team could be because of his newfound reputation around the NFL, The Heavy‘s Jonathan Adams wrote on Tuesday.

-He said that the NFL Network‘s Bucky Brooks appeared on the Move The Sticks podcast and explained what exactly the reputation is, at least among some of the people he’s talked to.
+He reported that the NFL Network‘s Bucky Brooks appeared on the Move The Sticks podcast and explained what exactly that reputation is, at least among some of the people he’s talked to.
 Brooks said Clowney is considered a “lukewarm worker” by some.

 “Bill O’Brien got blasted when he traded Jadeveon Clowney, but when you talk to some people in that building he wasn’t the hardest worker,” the analyst explained.
 “He didn’t want to necessarily be there at training camp.
 He was always looking for a way out when it came to victory Monday.
 Look, his reputation as being kind of a ‘lukewarm worker’, that goes all the way back to South Carolina.
 And so, he can talk about picking it up, but, man, can a leopard change his spots?
 Is it too late for us to buy into Jadeveon Clowney being the new, improved version of the guy that entered the league years and years ago?”